 Mergers, Acquisitions & Spinoffs

 You closed the deal.
-Now the brand has to make it clear.
+Now the brand has to make the new business clear.

 Proof across transaction moments